astang0/GwinaVPN/README.md

 4. Done.
 Now the VPN connection is regularly updated according to the settings that have been set through Group Policy.

-If you want to remove a connection from a device, just remove the user/computer from the AD group.
+It is recommended to filter the Group Policies to specific AD groups.
+That way, if you want to remove the VPN connections from a client, you can just remove the client from the group.
-   <br/>GwinaVPN will remove the connection if there are no settings configured in the GPO.
+   <br/>GwinaVPN will then remove the connection on the device if there are no other settings configured in the GPO.

 Tip: Start managing existing connections by reusing the name of the existing connection in the GwinaVPN Group Policies.